islam-nassar/lava/README.md

 Our FSL transfer learning procedure includes:
 1) self-supervised pretraining on the source dataset (We use ImageNet train split from meta-dataset)
 2) Language module pretraining on the source dataset
-3) FSL episodes - semi-supervised fine-tuning on the support set and evaluation on query set.
+3) FSL episodes - semisupervised finetuning on the support set and evaluation on query set.

 First, we discuss how to prepare the meta-dataset then we detail how to run LAVA for each of the three stages.